-A majority of the proposed clearing will use a raised-blade, resulting in the shallow (<0.3 m) disturbance of soils for track and pad construction.
-However, in some circumstances, where pads and tracks are to be constructed on hillsides or uneven grounds, blade-down clearing will be utilised.
+A majority of clearing for the programme will be completed with a raised-blade, resulting in the shallow (<0.3 m) disturbance of soils for track and pad construction.
+However, in some circumstances, where pads and tracks are to be constructed on hillsides or uneven grounds, bladedown clearing will be utilised.
 Risks associated with acidic and metalliferous drainage, sodic and dispersive materials, and naturally occurring radioactive materials are 'not considered relevant' to the Project.
 The PPE is classified as 'Extremely Low Probability' for Acid Sulfate Soils.
-The potential occurrence of Acid

-Sulfate Soils across the PPE was inferred from CSIRO (2014) mapping provided by the Australian Soil Resource Information System (ASRIS).
+The potential occurrence of Acid Sulfate Soils across the PPE was inferred from CSIRO (2014) mapping provided by the Australian Soil Resource Information System (ASRIS).

-Figure 5 Location of PPE within the Capricorn System of the Nullagine Hills Zone
+Figure 5 Location of PPE within the Capricorn and Rocklea Systems of the Nullagine Hills Zone